raspberrypilearning/looping-sprites/en/step_1.md

 --- /no-print ---

 --- print-only ---
-You will choose your own sprites and backdrop to create unique animation.
+You will choose your own sprites and backdrop to create a unique animation.
 ![Complete project](images/showcase_static.png){:width="400px"}
 --- /print-only ---